nextstrain/measles/README.md

 ## Pathogen Epidemiology
 - Overview:
   - MeV is an RNA virus in the family Paramyxoviridae
-  - Two genotypes are currently circulating - B3 and D8.
+  - Currently, B3 and D8 are the only circulating genotypes globally.
 'A' genotypes are vaccine strains.
-  - Transmission occurs through contact - either directly or through aerosolized nasal and through secretions.
+  - Transmission occurs through contact - either directly or through aerosolized nasal secretions.
 - Taxonomic designations include clades (A-H) and subclades (numbered).
 - Geographic Distribution and Seasonality
   - MeV is distributed globally, with the highest case numbers in areas with low vaccination coverage.
 Children of school age are at higher risk.
   - In temperate regions, higher transmission can occur in based on patterns in schooling, while agricultural patterns can drive transmission in less developed areas.

 - Public health importance
-  - Surveillance for MeV can help identify high-risk populations.
-- Genomic Relevance
   - Why are genomic data useful for this pathogen:
-    - Full-genome data allows for outbreak investigation and identification of case clusters.
+    - Full-genome data allows for outbreak identification and investigation.
     - Most genotypes have been declared inactive.
-Genomic surveillance can help detect emergence of novel genotypes.
+Genomic surveillance can help detect emergence of novel genotypes, or reemergence of previously circulating genotypes.
     - Identification of genotypes outside of clade A can rule out vaccination-related infections.
     - Full genomes can assist in monitoring the effectiveness of established PCR-based diagnostic assays.
     - Vaccine escape has not been observed, but should be monitored.